-So, given that the recommended RT of a small-medium music room might be in the order of 1s[4], if bass rise is present then the RT at 125Hz could be up to 1.5 seconds.
-[4] This is well within the zone for modal decay artefacts being 2[7]Audible in the music
+So, given that the recommended RT of a small-medium music room might be in the order of 1 second, [4], if bass rise is present then the RT at 125Hz could be up to 1.5 seconds.
+This is well within the zone for modal decay artefacts being

 Figure 2: Map of perceptual regions of modal decay for both artificial and musical stimuli.
 From Fazenda et al. [7]

-as shown by Fazenda et al.
+audible in the music as shown by Fazenda et al.